gbmhunter/NinjaCalc/README.rst

 .. _`alexcurtis`: https://github.com/alexcurtis
 .. _`react-treebeard`: https://github.com/alexcurtis/react-treebeard

-Thanks to the kids at Facebook_ for the great react framework.
+Thanks to the kids at Facebook_ for the great react framework (albeit no longer used!)

 .. _`Facebook`: https://facebook.github.io/react/